xernois/backend/readme.md

 }
 ```

-in this example the LoggerMiddleware is applied on the controller, this mean it will effect all routes of this controller (in this case only one).
+In this example, the LoggerMiddleware is applied to the controller, which means that it will affect all routes on that controller (only one in this case).

 ```js
 import { Request, Response, Middleware, IMiddleware } from "@xernois/easy-backend";